Pregnancy & Bean Sprouts

-The very same warm and moist conditions that help bean sprouts grow also encourage the growth of a number of types of bacteria, according to FoodSafety.gov.
-Bean sprouts can become contaminated if bacteria is present in the manure farmers spread on fields to feed their crops.
+The very same warm and moist conditions that help bean sprouts grow also encourage the growth of a number of types of bacteria, according to FoodSafety.gov 2.
+Bean sprouts can become contaminated if bacteria is present in the manure farmers spread on fields to feed their crops 6.
 If the facilities where the sprouts are processed aren't sanitary, the sprouts can also be contaminated there.
 For example, if a food handler has the bacteria on his hands and doesn't wash them, he can transfer the bacteria to the sprouts.

-Contracting salmonellosis, caused by salmonella bacteria, during pregnancy can be dangerous for you and your unborn baby, according to the March of Dimes.
+Contracting salmonellosis, caused by salmonella bacteria, during pregnancy can be dangerous for you and your unborn baby, according to the March of Dimes 35.
 Salmonella bacteria can be found in the feces of animals, and if it comes into contact with bean sprouts, it can be transferred to the food.
 The infection causes nausea, vomiting, diarrhea and headache, and symptoms usually appear 12 to 72 hours after infection.
-If your unborn baby becomes infected, it can cause meningitis or fever and diarrhea after birth, the March of Dimes notes.
+If your unborn baby becomes infected, it can cause meningitis or fever and diarrhea after birth, the March of Dimes notes 5.

 E. Coli Infection

-E. coli causes fever, stomach cramps and diarrhea, which can be bloody.
+If E. coli from fecal matter contaminates bean sprouts, it can cause fever, stomach cramps and diarrhea, which can be bloody.
 E. coli doesn't cause birth defects, according to the Organization of Teratology Information Specialists, but it can cause you to become dehydrated because of the diarrhea.
 Though rare, an E. coli infection can cause heavy bleeding, miscarriage or premature delivery.
-If your E. coli infection is in your vagina, it can also be passed to your baby during delivery.

-Ingesting listeria bacteria can cause listeriosis, and pregnant women are more susceptible to the infection, according to the American Pregnancy Association.
+Ingesting listeria bacteria from contaminated produce such as bean sprouts can cause listeriosis, and pregnant women are more susceptible to the infection, according to the American Pregnancy Association 4.
 The symptoms of listeriosis appear between two and 30 days after being exposed and include headache, fever, nausea, vomiting and muscle aches.
 The infection can also lead to miscarriage, premature delivery or infection to the newborn.
-In 22 percent of cases, stillbirth or neonatal death occur, according to the American Pregnancy Association.
+In 22 percent of cases, stillbirth or neonatal death occur, according to the American Pregnancy Association 4.